LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 - ECDSA - data signing and verification
 - SHA - data hashing

-### PortableCrypto Services
+### PortableCrypto Classes
-The classes `DotNetCrypto`, `BrowserCrypto`, and `BrowserWASMCrypto` all inherit from [`PortableCrypto`](#portablerrypto-abstract-class) to provide a shared interface to common cryptography methods regardless of the platform the app is being executed on.
+The classes `DotNetCrypto`, `BrowserCrypto`, and `BrowserWASMCrypto` all inherit from [`PortableCrypto`](#portablecrypto-abstract-class) to provide a shared interface to common cryptography methods regardless of the platform the app is being executed on.

 **DotNetCrypto**
 - Uses .Net System.Security.Cryptography on the executing platform